 1. Prevention is the best action: choose the right supplier

 If you haven’t yet started your drop shipping business, you can still prevent most of these supplier-related problems ahead of time by choosing the right supplier.
-A supplier who has wide-range of products is preferable, as well as supplier who is trusted and has a reputation as reliable from a fellow drop shipper.
+A supplier who has a wide range of products is preferable, as well as a supplier who is trusted and has a reputation as reliable from a fellow drop shipper.
 You can check our other articles about choosing the right supplier for drop shippers.

 2. Be clear about all of your store policy

 Retail business will deal with these activities regularly: purchase, payment, and return.
 You should put all the information about these activities on your website, either in the Help page or FAQ page or any other special guide page.
 It will help both you and your customers.
 Put your policy on your website so your customers can access it.

 Contact Us will be one of the most important sections in your web store.
 Customers will want to contact you, either because they have trouble they want you to solve, or because they want to complain, or because they simply have some suggestions for you.
 Therefore, make it easy for them to reach you.
 Put at least two phone numbers, an e-mail, a

 4. Set maximum time to respond to the inquiry

 Continuing from the previous point, it’s no use for you to set up a Contact Us page if you’re not going to take care of it properly.
 So, when you’ve received an inquiry from any of your contact line – either from email, phone, message, or chat, make sure to respond to it as soon as possible.
 Of course, sometimes you have other priorities other than responding to email.
 That’s why, setting up maximum response time is important, especially if you have employees.
 The average response time from companies worldwide is 12 hours.
 If you want to give your customers a service better than average, then make it no more than 10 hours.

 5. Seek answer before someone questioning it